ekuecks/Ethno50B/final_notes.md

     - Brought new types of instruments into his ensemble
     - Small big band
     - One of the most innovative orchestrators since Duke Ellington
-18. AACM - Association for the advancement of creative musicians
+18. AACM - Association for the Advancement of Creative Musicians
     - Creative artists incubator
     - Could not financially sustain itself
 19. Art Ensemble of Chicago